France, Lille

 This is one of the other most interesting war sites I’ve visited in France and Belgium.
 The grounds have been preserved exactly as they were left after the war, with craters from left behind from bombings and explosions.
 Walking around the trenches is both eerie and amazing to see—an experience that I wholeheartedly recommend (and I may be a tad biased as a proud Canadian)!

-PRO TIP: If you aren’t driving to Arras, you can still visit Vimy Ridge using the tour listed below!
-The drive will drop you off and bring you back to the Arras train station, giving you time to visit the monument and the sites in Arras!
+PRO TIP: If you aren’t driving to Arras, you can still visit Vimy Ridge!
+You can book round trip transfer from the Arras train station, giving you time to visit the monument and sites in Arras!

 Powered by GetYourGuide